wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		edgecmd Configuration <componentId>
 		```

-- Complete the following to retrieve facet specific configuration of an Edge Data Store component.
+Complete the following to retrieve facet specific configuration of an Edge Data Store component:

 	1. Open command line.
 	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name, and press Enter.